 Not for the faint of heart, Seattle’s Ocelot Omelet ventures into the depths of rock music where psychedelic echoes meet subterranean deities in dark rituals involving sound, vision, and emotion.
 The phrase “pseudo-retro tele-gothic psycho-hippie filth-punk” has been used, and it is as accurate as it is confusing.
 Moments of torrential pummeling are balanced by periods of calm serenity.

 Spontaneous Rex is an experimental jazz and avant-rock band based in Seattle.
 The band focuses on originals and covers that range from modern jazz to fusion; from electronic music to progressive rock, creating their own signature style.
-They present seriously good music with a sense of humor and a wink at the history of pretentiousness progressive rock is known for.
-They wowed the audience at Seaprog 2014, and they’ve got some new material that should repeat that outcome.
+The band is a quartet of piano/keyboards, guitar, bass, and drums.
+The four met while studying music at Cornish College.

 A lot has changed with The Mercury Tree since they played Seaprog 2014.
 They’ve released an album called Permutations, toured extensively around North America, and morphed into a marvelously cohesive trio.
 They’ve also been exploring the world of microtonal tuning, utilizing custom instruments built for 17 notes per octave.
 And they’ve done it without losing sight of what it means to write good tunes.